-- 2. Transfer to three greased 9-in. x 5-in. loaf pans.
-Bake at 350° for 55-65 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Transfer to three greased 9x5-in. loaf pans.
+Bake at 350° for 55-65 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Wrap and freeze for up to 6 months.
 Yield: 3 loaves.

 1 slice: 190 calories, 9g fat (2g saturated fat), 13mg cholesterol, 125mg sodium, 28g carbohydrate (19g sugars, 2g fiber), 2g protein.